gladstone28/explained-in-2hours/latest-time-mark.md

-23 minutes and 31 seconds to this point
+end of useState Hook  at 27 minutes to this point now to begin useEffect Hook